Articles By Nathan Rush

 “For when the One Great Scorer comes to mark against your name, / He writes — not that you won or lost — but how you played the Game,” Grantland Rice famously wrote in his 1908 poem, “Alumnus Football.”

-With that mind, these are the 25 biggest bullies in sports history:
+Not everyone in sports has lived by those words, obviously.
+With that mind, we look back at the 25 biggest bullies in sports history: